-During 2016, District Associations and AgriBank conducted research related to the creation of a separate service entity to provide many of the business services offered by AgriBank.
-A separate service entity allows District Associations and AgriBank to develop and maintain long-term, cost effective technology and business services.
-The service entity would be owned by certain District Associations and AgriBank.
-An application to form the service entity was submitted to the FCA for approval in May 2017.
+During 2016, District associations and AgriBank conducted research related to the creation of a separate service entity to provide many of the business services offered by AgriBank.
+A separate service entity allows District associations and AgriBank to develop and maintain long-term, cost effective technology and business services.
+The service entity will be owned by certain District associations and AgriBank and will be named SunStream Business Services (SunStream).
+An application to form the service entity was submitted in May 2017.
+The SunStream interim board named Steve Jensen as President, effective November 13, 2017.